-Family systems theorists and practitioners with their good understanding of cultural diversity, communities, organizations and of power politics can be valuable consultants to communities and organizations of all sizes and types, from the private sector to non-governmental non-profits, to public agencies.
+Family systems theorists and practitioners who have an in-depth understanding of cultural diversity, communities, organizations and of power politics can be valuable consultants to communities and organizations of all sizes and types, from the private sector to non-governmental non-profits, to public agencies.

 Thinking in terms of the “family as system” is a great resource to build empathy and understanding and promote conflict resolution in schools, organizations, and the workplace.
-A counselor working in a community-based youth day treatment program sent this feedback, “While working with our kids using KST sculpting, our kids were able to see their families from a different perspective.
-They felt a sense of accomplishment and were eager to support and listen to their peers do their demonstration of their families.
+A counselor working in a community-based youth day treatment program sent this feedback, “While working with our kids using KST sculpting, the youth were able to see their families from a different perspective.
+They felt a sense of accomplishment and were eager to support and listen to their peers as each sculpted their experience in their families.
 This made for a powerful group session.”